Beef Bulgogi

 • Jump to the printable recipe for precise measurements

-Meanwhile, in a mini food processor or blender, combine the vegetable oil, sesame oil, soy sauce, sugar, garlic, shallot, ginger, and red pepper flakes.
+Step 3: Make the marinade.
+Use a mini food processor or blender, to process the vegetable oil, sesame oil, soy sauce, sugar, garlic, shallot, ginger, and red pepper flakes until smooth.

-Pour the mixture over the beef and toss to coat evenly.
-Cover with plastic wrap and marinate in the refrigerator for at least 1 hour or overnight.
+Step 4: Marinate the beef.
+Pour the bulgogi marinade over the beef and toss to coat.
+Cover with plastic wrap and marinate in the fridge for at least 1 hour or overnight.

-Turn on the exhaust fan.
-In a large (12-inch) cast iron or nonstick skillet over medium-high heat, heat the remaining 2 teaspoons of oil until very hot and shimmering.
-Your pan should be hot enough so that you hear a sizzling sound as the meat touches the pan.
-This helps the exterior of the meat caramelize while keeping the inside tender and juicy.
-Add half of the beef slices in a single layer and cook, without stirring, until browned on one side, 2 to 3 minutes.
+Step 5: Cook the beef.
+Heat 2 teaspoons of oil in a large cast iron or nonstick skillet over medium-high until very hot and shimmering.
+The pan should be hot enough that the meat sizzles on contact.
+Add half of the beef in a single layer and cook, undisturbed, until browned on one side, 2 to 3 minutes.

 Skillet of cooking bulgogi.

-Stir the meat and continue stir-frying until the beef is just cooked through, 1 to 2 minutes longer.
-Transfer the beef to a serving platter and cover to keep warm; repeat with the remaining beef (no need to add more oil to the pan), adding any marinade left in the bowl to the pan right before stirring the meat.
+Step 6: Finish Cooking.
+Stir the beef and continue cooking until it is just cooked through, about 1 to 2 minutes more.
+Transfer it to a serving platter and cover it to keep warm.
+Cook the remaining beef along with any leftover marinade.

 Bulgogi frying in a skillet.

-Transfer the second batch of beef to the serving platter and sprinkle with the scallion greens and sesame seeds.
-Serve immediately.
+Step 7: Serve.
+Transfer the second batch of beef to the platter and sprinkle with the scallion greens and sesame seeds.
+Serve immediately with your favorite side dishes.

-bulgogi on platter with rice and hot sauce
+Beef bulgogi on platter with rice and hot sauce.

 Video Tutorial